liztanyl/foRAgr-frontend/README.md

 ## Installation

 > The backend is already hosted on Heroku and no setup is necessary.
-However, there are frontend environment variables that are not tracked in this repo. **Please contact the developers if you would like to run this project locally on your machine.**
+However, there are frontend environment variables that are not tracked in this repo. **Please contact the developers if you would like to run this project locally on your machine.** We will also require an email address that's tied to your Google Account in order to set up the OAuth Login for you.

 **Requirements**